hkim07/extract_misinformation_candidate_tweets/README.md

     * You should change query, start date, and end date, depending on your interest.
     * This script returns `{query}_{start date}_{end date}.csv` in the `/dat` folder.
     * As Twitter often blocks repeated requests, `twint` library offers an option `Resume` to resume search from the last scroll ID. `crawl.py` saves `resume.txt` for this purpose.
 If this script stops, wait a few minutes and run the script again.
 Do not delete `resume.txt` until you get the intended data.
+    * If you want to run a script for a new query, delete the existing `resume.txt`.

 2) Run `preprocess.py` that returns two files `replies.csv` and `non_replies.csv` in the `./res` folder.
 These files consist of four columns: id, user_id, created_at, and tweet.
 Mentions, emojis, and URLs in body texts are removed.
     * As Microsoft Excel does not fully recognize tweet and user IDs, we intentionally paste "_" in front of IDs and created_at.